bazzel/regale/README.md

 The production mode of this application uses [SendGrid](http://sendgrid.com) for sending mails.

+# TypeScript

+I was hoping to integrate TS into this project, but extracting the logic for rendering a [donut chart](https://www.patternfly.org/pattern-library/data-visualization/donut-chart) into a React component made me find out that the [example used by PatternFly](https://www.patternfly.org/pattern-library/data-visualization/donut-chart/#code) uses a jQuery plugin defined on the global $-object, which is not accessible inside the class created with TS.
+Apart from this however, [integrating TypeScript](https://github.com/rails/webpacker/blob/master/docs/typescript.md) was quite easy.

 This README would normally document whatever steps are necessary to get the application up and running.